symless/jest-lint/README.md

-# jest_lint
+# jest-lint
-Lint your Jest unit tests to find problems
+Lint your Jest unit tests to find problems.
+Built with Rust.